Travel Blogging Tips

 What the heck is hosting?
 It’s not as confusing as it sounds.
 Most websites need to “rent” space on the internet.
 A place to store all your blog’s data, files, and photos so that people around the world can easily access it when they type in your domain name.

 Hosting can actually be pretty cheap.
 I recommend new travel blogs get hosting with BlueHost.
-There are many different hosting companies out there, but BlueHost makes setting up a new travel blog crazy easy.
+There are many different hosting companies out there, but BlueHost is very affordable & makes setting up a new travel blog crazy easy.

 They offer quality shared hosting for a very low price (only $2.95 per month for 12 months through this link).

 [Full Disclosure: As an affiliate, I receive compensation if you purchase through these links, at no extra cost to you.
 But I’d still recommend them even if I wasn’t!]

 Eventually, when you have hundreds of thousands of visitors per month on your blog like me, you may want to upgrade your hosting to a dedicated server.
 But those can be expensive (mine is over $200 a month)…

-So if you are just starting out, getting a shared hosting account with BlueHost is much more affordable.
+So if you are just starting out, getting a basic hosting account with BlueHost is much more affordable.

-STEP 1: Click on the green button that says “get started now.”
+STEP 1: Click the green button that says “GET STARTED NOW.”